Testbild-synth/HAGIWO-040-VCS-Eurorack/README.md

 (this is mine which is the V1 version, yours will looks slightly different. connect the grounds with a wire like shown in green.)

 If someone says they would prefer a version where you don't have to do this, let me know and maybe I can find a way to make it fit.

+## Tuning
+The module has two trimpots which you can use to set the trigger voltage for each channel.
+The easiest way to set these imo is to feed it the voltage you want (say 2.5V) and then adjust the trimpot until the point where it barely triggers a channel change.
+I have mine set to different voltages (1V and 2V) so that I can feed the same lfo into both and get different timing from it, but do as you prefer!